-On February 7, 2019, IPO Group, through NTC, entered into a 10-year unsecured term loan facility with a local bank for ₱650.00 million to finance its building refurbishment and/or expansion.
+On February 7, 2019, IPO Group, through NTC, entered into a 10-year unsecured term loan facility with a local bank for P650.00 million to finance its building refurbishment and/or expansion.
 The principal payments of which will be made in 28 quarterly payments starting May 2022.
-As of December 31, 2019, total drawdown from the long-term loan facility amounted to ₱380 million, which are subject to annual repricing based on higher of 5.50% or the prevailing one year benchmark rate or done rate of a liquid/active security, as agreed by the parties, with the same tenor if benchmark rate is not reflective of market rate, plus interest spread.
+As of December 31, 2019, total drawdown from the long-term loan facility amounted to P380 million, which are subject to annual repricing based on higher of 5.50% or the prevailing one year benchmark rate or done rate of a liquid/active security, as agreed by the parties, with the same tenor if benchmark rate is not reflective of market rate, plus interest spread.

 The loan is subject to certain covenants including maintaining a maximum debt-to-equity structure ratio of 3:1.
 As of December 31, 2019, NTC has complied with its covenant obligations, including maintaining the required debt-to-equity ratio.
-The Group incurred interest expense amounting to ₱8.46 million for the year ended December 31, 2019.
-Interest expense in 2019 amounting to ₱7.11 million was capitalized as part of building and improvements.
+The Group incurred interest expense amounting to $\mathbb{P}8.46$ million for the year ended December 31, 2019.
+Interest expense in 2019 amounting to $\mathbb{P}7.11$ million was capitalized as part of building and improvements.

-On August 23, 2018, IPO, through MCMI, entered into a ten-year secured long-term loan agreement with LBP for \$\mathbb{P}\$1,500.00 million to refinance the construction of MCMI's school buildings and facilities that were initially funded by short-term loans.
-MCMI made partial drawdowns against this agreement amounting to \$\mathbb{P}\$680.00 million, \$\mathbb{P}\$350.00 million and \$\mathbb{P}\$470.00 million in January, June and July 2019, respectively.
+On August 23, 2018, IPO, through MCMI, entered into a ten-year secured long-term loan agreement with LBP for P1,500.00 million to refinance the construction of MCMI's school buildings and facilities that were initially funded by short-term loans.
+MCMI made partial drawdowns against this agreement amounting to P680.00 million, P350.00 million and P470.00 million in January, June and July 2019, respectively.
 The loans were subject to prevailing borrower's rate, plus a minimum spread of 0.50% per annum, but in no case lower than 4% per annum, subject to quarterly repricing.
-MCMI shall repay the loan in 20 equal quarterly installments to start at the end of 21st quarter from the initial drawdown date.
-The loans were secured by the land and related improvements owned by MCMI and suretyship of MESI.
+MCMI shall repay the loan in 20 equal quarterly installments to start at the end of $21^{st}$ quarter from the initial drawdown date.
 The loans were subject to certain positive and negative covenants such as the requirement for MESI to maintain its debt service cover ratio of at least 1.0 at all times and its debt-to-equity ratio of at least 75:25 starting on the third year of the loan reckoned from initial drawdown date (January 2019).

-MCMI incurred debt issue cost amounting to ₱11.25 million which was being amortized over the loan term of 10 years using the effective interest method.
-The amortized debt issue cost amounting to ₱1.15 million was recorded as part of interest expense.
+MCMI incurred debt issue cost amounting to $\mathbb{P}11.25$ million which was being amortized over the loan term of 10 years using the effective interest method.
+The amortized debt issue cost amounting to $\mathbb{P}1.15$ million was recorded as part of interest expense.